abbreviatedman/fast/readme.md

 Now you have a [Surge] account.
 Follow the steps under "If You Already Had A Surge Account" just above.

+### Deploying Custom Domains With FAST

+TODO update documentation for deploying custom subdomains to include new npm scripts (see `package.json` in the meantime)

+If you want to configure what the subdomain is, use `npm run surge` instead.
+This will prompt you for a domain name, which can be any unused subdomain, ending with `.surge.sh`.
+For example, if your repo name was `fast-vim-talk`, you could change it to host at `http://vim-talk.surge.sh` instead of the default `http://fast-vim-talk.surge.sh` by running `npm run surge` and entering "vim-talk.surge.sh" at the "domain" prompt.

+[Surge] has further documentation for deploying to your own domain name, such as `vim-talk.com`.

 ### Deploying On A Different Platform

 To deploy somewhere else, simply run `npm run build`.
-This will create a directory called `_static`
+This will create a directory called `_static`.
+Deploy that folder using a deployment platform of your choice.

-TODO add documentation on Hosting—maybe through `surge`?
-With an `npm build` that creates a static site with `reveal-md --static` and starts the `surge` process?

 ## Further Reading